create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: accelItems

 If TRUE, all immediate children widgets maintain the same enabled state as the widget.
-This property is useful for the group-like widgets ( ComboBox, SpinEdit etc ), that employ their children for visual representation.
+This property is useful for group-like widgets ( ComboBox,

 Default value: 0

-In widget paint state, reflects background color in the graphic context.
-In widget normal state, manages the basic background color.
-If changed, initiates ColorChanged notification and repaints the widget.
+In the paint state, manages the background color of the graphic context.
+In the normal state, manages the background color property.
+When changed initiates the ColorChanged notification and repaints the widget.

 See also: color, colorIndex, ColorChanged

-Maintains the lower boundary of a widget.
-If changed, does not affect the widget height; but does so, if called in set() together with ::top.
+Maintains the lower boundary of the widget.
+If changed does not affect the widget height, however does so if called in the set() method together with the ::top property.

 See also: left, right, top, origin, rect, growMode, Move